FelipeSeixas/FelipeSeixas/README.md

 * EN: I’m currently working on idealization and creation mobile App´s Android with Java and Kotlin.
 And I am stay entrepreneurship with a solution on the Health area (desease prevention);

-- 📫 Seguem meu contato mais fácil: https://www.linkedin.com/in/felipe-seixas/
+- 📫 Segue meu contato mais fácil: https://www.linkedin.com/in/felipe-seixas/
 * EN: Find me easy: link above.

 - ⚡ Three curious facts about me: I like to listenning forró´s song while coding.
 And I am a Economist and Finances MBA´too;